Calonarius flavipallens

 Calonarius flavipallens is a species of agaric fungus in the family Cortinariaceae.
+Found in Finland, it was described as a new species in 2014.

 Taxonomy

 It was originally described in 2014 by the mycologists Ilkka Kytövuori, Kare Liimatainen and Tuula Niskanen who classified it as Cortinarius flavipallens.
-It was placed in the (subgenus Phlegmacium) of the large mushroom genus Cortinarius.
+It was placed in the (subgenus Phlegmacium) of the large mushroom-forming fungal genus Cortinarius.
+The specific epithet flavipallens refers to its pale ochre cap colours.

 In 2022 the species was transferred from Cortinarius and reclassified as Calonarius flavipallens based on genomic data.